davemlz/eemont/README.rst

 Google Earth Engine Community: Developer Resources
 -----------------------------------------------------

-The eemont Python package can be found in the `Google Earth Engine Community: Developer Resources <https://developers.google.com/earth-engine/tutorials/community/developer-resources>`_ together with other awesome resources such as `geemap <https://geemap.org/>`_ and `rgee <https://github.com/r-spatial/rgee>`_.
+The eemont Python package can be found in the `Earth Engine Community: Developer Resources <https://developers.google.com/earth-engine/tutorials/community/developer-resources>`_ together with other awesome resources such as `geemap <https://geemap.org/>`_ and `rgee <https://github.com/r-spatial/rgee>`_.

 How does it work?
 -------------------